 They Have Been Happily Married For More Than A Decade

 Regardless of the rumors that surrounded them, Rachael Ray and John Cusimano remain happily married to this day.
-In fact, they renewed their vows in a beautiful ceremony after to celebrate ten years of marriage in 2015.
+In fact, they renewed their vows in a beautiful ceremony to celebrate ten years of marriage in 2015.

 The ceremony took place at the same Tuscan castle in Italy where they initially tied the knot.
 Ray, who calls Cusimano “Johnny Walker” because of his love for the Scotch, read the Charles Bernstein poem “All the Whiskey in Heaven” for her vows.